The Safe Babies Court Team™

-- A local agency that hosts a full-time Community Coordinator whose position is funded by a local source of funding that equips her with a laptop computer and support by an information technology provider
+- A local agency that hosts a full-time Community Coordinator whose position is funded by a local source of funding that equips them with a laptop computer and support by an information technology provider

 - Space for family team meetings